-In the early twenty-first century, when surgery can be done microscopically and human achievement seems limitless, 2.6 billion people lack the most basic thing that human dignity requires.
+In the early twenty-first century, when surgery can be done microscopically and human ambition seems limitless, 2.6 billion people lack the most basic thing that human dignity requires.
 Four in ten people in the world have no toilet.
 They must do their business instead on roadsides, in the bushes, wherever they can.
-Yet human feces in water supplies contribute to one in ten of the world’s communicable diseases.
-A child dies from diarrhoea – usually brought on by fecal-contaminated food or water — kills more children under 5 than anything else except respiratory infections (also linked to poor hygiene).
+All this excrement contaminates food and water supplies.
+A gram of human shit can carry 1 million bacteria, 10 million viruses and 100 worm eggs.
+Diarrhoea — usually brought on by fecally contamined food or water — kills more children under 5 than anything else except respiratory infections (also linked to poor hygiene).
 Shit is a very powerful weapon of mass destruction.

-Meanwhile, the western world luxuriates in flush toilets; in toilets that play music or can check blood pressure, where the flush is a thoughtless thing, and anything that can go down a sewer – nappies, motorbikes, goldfish – does.
-In these times, Japanese women routinely use a device called a Flush Princess to mask the sound of their bodily functions; while in China millions of people happily use public toilets with no doors.
-The Big Necessity – as one Mumbai toilet builder called the toilet – is the account of my travels through the profoundly intriguing but stupidly neglected world of the disposal of human waste, which houses characters like Jack Sim, founder of the World Toilet Organization; Wang Ming Ying, who is attempting to alleviate environmental devastation and deforestation in China by persuading rural Chinese to install biogas digesters, which produce cooking gas from human feces; Dr. Bindeshwar Pathak, whose NGO Sulabh has built half a million toilets in India, as well as the world’s only museum of toilets; and the flushers of London and New York’s sewers, who scoff at roaches but hate rats nearly as much as they hate congealed cooking fat and tri-ply toilet paper.
+Meanwhile, the western world luxuriates in flush toilets; in toilets that play music or can check blood pressure, where the flush is a thoughtless thing, and anything that can go down a sewer - nappies, motorbikes, goldfish - does.
+The Big Necessity - as one Mumbai toilet builder called the toilet - is the account of my travels through the engaging but enraging world of human waste disposal.
+I met activists such as Jack Sim, founder of the World Toilet Organization; Wang Ming Ying, who is attempting to alleviate environmental devastation and deforestation in China by persuading rural Chinese to install biogas digesters, which produce cooking gas from human feces; Dr. Bindeshwar Pathak, whose NGO Sulabh has built half a million toilets in India, as well as the world's only museum of toilets; and the flushers of London and New York's sewers, who scoff at roaches but hate rats nearly as much as they hate congealed cooking fat and tri-ply toilet paper.